 Tuna Wraps

 We are big fans of wraps here.
 Both my boys love them and they are super simple to make and rather than filling up on bread, you get loads of filling.
-This is a twist on a classic tuna mayo sandwich.
+This is a twist on a classic tuna mayo sandwich and also a brilliant topping for jacket potatoes.

 Ingredients